 To maintain the balance between cost and design to ensure the project remained viable whilst not compromising on the look and feel was another challenge our team successfully achieved.”Neil Corbin, Project Manager – Open

 The challenge in creating a functional space for the basement was to eliminate the damp originating from the floor first.
 Our works here focused on cleaning and treating the damp, to prevent future outbreaks.
 To add heating, cooling and ventilation systems we had to reconfigure the M&E layout and refurbish the WC and shower facilities, along with the kitchenette and install a new containment system.
 Then the space was fully redecorated including the concrete floor, exposed lighting and finished with new furniture, fixtures and fittings including a table tennis table, works that made this plug and play office take shape.

-The reception on the ground floor is now an open-plan space – with accessible WCs and office space to the rear – and through its unique design features and colour scheme, moves away from the usual reception space.
+The reception of this plug and play office scheme is now an open-plan space – with accessible WCs and office space to the rear – and through its unique design features and colour scheme, moves away from the usual reception space.
 Our team installed partitions to form this new space, decorated the walls and laid a custom-made carpet.

 The 2nd floor had a new screeded floor laid which was sealed to give the space an authentic, raw feel.
 The slab ceilings were made good before meeting rooms were created and a new exposed containment system was installed to serve the new air conditioning, data, lighting, and fire alarm systems.

 The space was fully redecorated and a break-out space including a kitchenette was created.
 New desks and chairs were installed along with fully fitted meeting rooms before soft furnishings and artwork were added.
 The building has also benefited from a new fire alarm installation, lift overhaul, new IT backbone, CCTV system, app-controlled access control, and wireless internet connectivity.